 Police officers must have support available to them long before they are expressing suicidal urges.
 Stigma toward officers who report having mental health symptoms remains a barrier to wellness.

-Police academies are starting to build in officer wellness training including mindfulness and stress awareness.
+Police academies are starting to build curriculum in officer wellness training including mindfulness and stress awareness.
 But police recruits are hard charging warriors and should have these resources drilled into them as they embark on what some say is a front row ticket to the best show on earth.

 Leave a comment